We want to make a difference

 Agi joined our shop team as a volunteer in the summer in 2020, following disruption to her her travel plans due to Covid 19.

 Agi moved to the island when she was 11.
 She is multilingual and has travelled to over 40 countries.
-She has achieved a BA in Fashion Design (University of Leeds) and has worked in lingerie, travel, retail & marketing.
+She has achieved a BA in Fashion Design (University of Leeds) and has worked in lingerie, travel, accounting, retail & marketing.

 Due to her passion for sustainable living, an incredible ability to merchandise with a natural eye for detail, as well as a warm and helpful style with customers and volunteers, she is one of our shop floor staff as well as our Operations Manager.
-This includes keeping our Directory up to date and trusted and ensures that her working days maintain a balance of office and shop floor skills, which she has in abundance.

 Fiona has 3 children and lives on Herm where her husband is the Herm Technical Services Manager.